Shehu Alhaji Musa

-Shehu Alhaji Musa is a professor and the vice-chancellor of Kano University of Science and Technology (KSUT).
+Shehu Alhaji Musa is a professor and the former vice-chancellor of Kano University of Science and Technology (KUST).
 He partnered with Aliko Dangote in 2015 for an agricultural project.

 Career

 He was appointed the vice-chancellor of KSUT now known as Aliko Dangote University for 9 years serving as the longest vice-chancellor of the university before he was succeeded by Musa Tukur Yakasai in 2023.